restlet/restlet-framework-js/docs/guides/contribute.md

 While using the Restlet Framework, you may encounter issues that you want to report to us.
 Those issues can be of several types including bugs, enhancement or new feature requests.

-For general support questions, you might also consider asking your questions under the (https://stackoverflow.com/questions/tagged/restlet.js)['restlet.js' tag] or (https://stackoverflow.com/questions/tagged/restlet+javascript)['restlet' + 'javascript' tags] at StackOverflow].
+For general support questions, you might also consider asking your questions under the ['restlet.js' tag](https://stackoverflow.com/questions/tagged/restlet.js) or ['restlet' + 'javascript' tags](https://stackoverflow.com/questions/tagged/restlet+javascript) at StackOverflow.

 ### Check list

-Before entering a new report, you should https://github.com/restlet/restlet-framework-js/issues?sort=created&direction=desc&state=open[query] the current issue database for similar open issues.
+Before entering a new report, you should [query](https://github.com/restlet/restlet-framework-js/issues?sort=created&direction=desc&state=open) the current issue database for similar open issues.
 You might also want to talk about your issue by raising a question on Stackoverflow, as mentioned above.
-Eventually, make sure that you also consult the http://restlet.com/technical-resources/restlet-framework/guide/2.3[documentation section] of the version of the Restlet Framework you are using.
+Eventually, make sure that you also consult the [documentation section](http://restlet.com/technical-resources/restlet-framework/guide/2.3) of the version of the Restlet Framework you are using.

 ### Reporting an issue

 The Restlet project relies on an issue tracker hosted at GitHub to manage all those reports.
 If you want to create a new report, you should first have a GitHub account.
-If necessary, you can create a new one by going to the https://github.com/signup/free[signup page].
-Then you should go to the https://github.com/restlet/restlet-framework-js/issues/new[Issue Tracker page].
+If necessary, you can create a new one by going to the [signup page](https://github.com/signup/free).
+Then you should go to the [Issue Tracker page](https://github.com/restlet/restlet-framework-js/issues/new).
 If you don't see the page to enter an issue, make sure that you are correctly logged into GitHub.

 ## Submit contributions